 The rotating cage segment plate features a 1" deep, SM1-threaded (1.035"-40) central bore through the part that remains fixed as the plate is rotated.
 Two SM1RR retaining rings are provided for direct mounting of optics.

 Each side of the cage plate has four blind holes for attaching cage rods, and thus, the cage rods must terminate at this cage plate.
-Each rod is held in place by a side-located locking 4-40 setscrew, which can be secured using a 0.05" hex key.
+Each rod is held in place by a side-located locking M4 setscrew, which can be secured using a 5/64" (2 mm) balldriver or hex key.
 An engraved scale with 2° graduations allows for reliable manual positioning.
-After the rotation is adjusted, a flexure locking mechanism, which is engaged with a 3/32" hex key, secures the rotation.
+After the rotation is adjusted, a flexure locking mechanism, which is engaged with a 5/64" (2 mm) hex key, secures the rotation.
 The fixed side of the cage plate is equipped with an 8-32 (M4) tapped hole for mounting with our Ø1/2" posts.

 Click to Enlarge

-Two CPR1 plates can be combined to form a rotating cage segment between two fixed segments.
+Two CPU1 plates can form a rotating cage segment between two fixed segments.
 In this application, two cylindrical lenses are used to circularize the output of a laser diode.
-For more details, see the Application Idea tab.
+For more details, see the Application Ideas tab.

-This animation shows how the CPR1 rotates one cage segment while the other remains fixed.
+This animation shows how one cage segment rotates while the other remains fixed.
 Note that the SM1-threaded bore does not rotate.

 Click to Enlarge

-The above photo shows two cylindrical lenses mounted between two CPR1 Rotating Cage Plates to circularize the output of a laser diode.
+The above photo shows two cylindrical lenses mounted between two CPU1 Rotating Cage Plates to circularize the output of a laser diode.

 Circularizing a Laser Diode Output